Caesars Superdome: Football

 The Superdome's primary tenant is the NFL's New Orleans Saints.
 The team regularly draws capacity crowds.

 The NFL has hosted eight Super Bowls at the Superdome, most recently Super Bowl LIX in 2025.

 The 1976 Pro Bowl was held at the Superdome on Monday, January 26, 1976.
 It was the NFL's 26th annual all-star game.

 The Bowl Championship Series National Championship Games were played at the Superdome four times.
 The College Football Playoff semifinal game is played every three years in the stadium.
 The CFP national championship game was played at the stadium once (and will return in 2028).
 Two other bowl games are also played there annually: the Sugar Bowl and New Orleans Bowl.
 The stadium also now hosts the Louisiana Kickoff.
 Florida State was victorious 24–23 over LSU in the first matchup of the inaugural kickoff.

 The Superdome also hosts the Bayou Classic, an annual rivalry classic between the state's two largest historically black colleges and universities, Grambling State and Southern.
 Tulane University played their home games at the stadium from 1975 to 2013 (except 2005) before moving to on-campus Yulman Stadium.

 In 2013, the Arena Football League New Orleans VooDoo played their last six home games of the season at the stadium.
 From 1991 to 1992, the New Orleans Night of the AFL played at the stadium.

+On January 20, 2019, the Superdome was the site of the 2018 NFC Championship Game between the Los Angeles Rams and New Orleans Saints, which had one of the most controversial no-calls in NFL history, where a clear pass interference call on Rams corner Nickell Robey-Coleman to Saints receiver Tommylee Lewis went uncalled.
+The Saints would end up losing in overtime.
+The uncalled pass interference play resulted in a public apology from NFL commissioner Roger Goodell, fines to Robey-Coleman for the hit, lawsuits against the NFL, and rule changes regarding replay which made pass interference reviewable by replay.

-The annual Louisiana Prep Classic state championship football games organized by the Louisiana High School Athletic Association have been held at the Superdome since 1981, except in 2005 following the extreme damage of Hurricane Katrina (moved to Independence Stadium in Shreveport) and 2020 due to the COVID-19 pandemic (moved to Northwestern State University in Natchitoches, Louisiana).
+The annual Louisiana Prep Classic state championship football games organized by the Louisiana High School Athletic Association have been held at the Superdome since 1981, except in 2005 following the extreme damage of Hurricane Katrina (moved to Independence Stadium in Shreveport) and 2020 due to the COVID-19 pandemic (moved to Harry Turpin Stadium in Natchitoches, Louisiana).
 The first state championship game in the stadium matched New Orleans Catholic League powers St. Augustine and Jesuit on December 15, 1978.
 The Purple Knights won their second Class AAAA title in four seasons by ousting the Blue Jays, 13–7, in front of over 42,000 fans.